KarynaMisnik/Linux-notes/README.md

 date > file
 ```

-ends the output of the date command into the file file instead of the terminal.
+ends the output of the date command into the file instead of the terminal.

 Standard input (stdin) redirection: